makasim/amqpextra/README.md

 ## Consumer.

-The package provides a handy consumer.
-It is aware of `<-chan *amqp.Connection` and `<-chan *amqp.Error` and can work with them respectively.
+The package provides a handy consumer abstraction that works on top of `<-chan *amqp.Connection` and `<-chan *amqp.Error` channels.
-It also starts multiple works in background and correctly stop them when needed.

 See an [example](examples/consumer_example.go).

+### Workers

+Consumer can start multipe works and spread the processing between them.

+### Context

+Consumer supports context.Context.
+The context is passed to worker function.
+You can build timeout, cancelation strategies on top of it.

-## Consumer Middleware
+### Middleware

 The consumer could chain middlewares for pre precessing received message.
 Check an example that rejects messages without correlation_id and reply_to properties.